Nutlope/aicommits/README.md

 aicommits config set timeout=20000 # 20s
 ```

+5. Enable non-interactive mode to use automatically the commit retrieved withot review:
+  `aicommits -y` or `aicommits --noninteractive`

 ## How it works

 This CLI tool runs `git diff` to grab all your latest code changes, sends them to OpenAI's GPT-3, then returns the AI generated commit message.